microsoft/dstoolkit-devcontainers/README.md

 ## CI Pipeline

-This repository contains various templates for running a CI pipeline on either Azure Devops (under .azuredevops dir) or on Github Actions (under .github dir).
+This repository contains templates for running a Continuous Integration (CI) pipeline on either Azure Devops (under `.azuredevops` dir) or on Github Actions (under `.github` dir).
 Each of the CI pipeline configurations provided have the following features at a high level:
 - Run code quality checks including flake8 and bandit over the repository
-- Find all subdirectories under src and run all Pytest tests inside the associated Docker containers
+- Find all subdirectories under `src` and run all pytest tests inside the associated Docker containers
 - Publish test results and code coverage statistics

-We recommend setting up pipeline triggers for PR merging and CI, this will ensure the pipeline runs when a PR is made or updated as well as when a PR is merged into your main branch.
-See the sections below for links on how to do this with Azure Devops and Github Actions.
+We recommend setting up pipeline triggers for PR creation, editing and merging.
+This will ensure the pipeline runs continuously and will help catch any issues earlier in your development process.

+See the sections below for links on how to setup pipelines with [Azure Devops](#how-to-configure-azure-devops-ci-pipeline) and [Github Actions](#how-to-configure-github-actions-ci-pipeline).
+Note that if you are only using one of these platforms to host a pipeline (or neither), you can safely delete either (or both) the `.azuredevops` directory or the `.github` directory.

-### Running all unit tests with ci-tests.sh
+### Running all unit tests with `ci-tests.sh`
-As multiple independent directories can be added under src, each with its own Dockerfile and requirements, running unit tests for each directory under src needs to be done within the Docker container of each src subdirectory.
-The ci-tests.sh script automates this task of running all unit tests for the repository with the following steps:
+As multiple independent directories can be added under `src`, each with its own Dockerfile and requirements, running unit tests for each directory under `src` needs to be done within the Docker container of each `src` subdirectory.
+The `ci-tests.sh` script automates this task of running all unit tests for the repository with the following steps:
-1. Finding all subdirectories under src/ that have at least one test_*.py under a tests folder
+1. Finds all subdirectories under `src` that have at least one `test_*.py` under a `tests` folder
-2. Building each Docker image for each subdirectory with tests, using the Dockerfile in the associated .devcontainer directory
+2. Builds each Docker image for each subdirectory with tests, using the Dockerfile in the associated `.devcontainer` directory
-3. For each subdirectory with tests, running Pytest for all tests inside the matching Docker container built in step 2
+3. Runs pytest for each subdirectory with tests, inside the matching Docker container built in step 2
-4. All test results and coverage reports are combined for each individual src subdirectory that had tests and is made ready for publishing in a CI pipeline
+4. Combine all test results and coverage reports from step 3, with reports in a valid format for publishing in either Azure Devops or Github Actions hosted pipeline

-Note that the ci-test.sh can be run locally as well and it is assumed that all tests are written with Pytest.
+Note that the `ci-test.sh` script can be run locally as well and it is assumed that all tests are written with pytest.

-### Azure Deveops CI Pipeline
+### How to configure Azure Devops CI Pipeline
 See https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops for how to setup a pipeline in Azure Devops.
-Note that to use the provided template in this repository, you will need to specify the path to .azuredevops/ado-ci-pipeline-ms-hosted during the pipeline setup process in Azure Devops.
+Note that to use the provided template in this repository, you will need to specify the path to `.azuredevops/ado-ci-pipeline-ms-hosted.yml` during the pipeline setup process in Azure Devops.

-### Choosing between Azure Devops Microsoft-hosted vs Self-hosted CI Pipeline
+#### Choosing between Azure Devops Microsoft-hosted vs Self-hosted CI Pipeline
-There are two templates for running a CI pipeline in Azure Devops, a pipeline configuration that uses a Microsoft hosted agent to run the pipeline (.azuredevops/ado-ci-pipeline-ms-hosted.yml) and a pipeline configuration that uses a self-hosted agent to run the pipeline (.azuredevops/ado-ci-pipeline-self-hosted.yml).
+There are two templates for running a CI pipeline in Azure Devops, a pipeline configuration that uses a Microsoft hosted agent to run the pipeline (`.azuredevops/ado-ci-pipeline-ms-hosted.yml`) and a pipeline configuration that uses a self-hosted agent to run the pipeline (`.azuredevops/ado-ci-pipeline-self-hosted.yml`).

 The Microsoft hosted version is easiest to start with and recommended.
-Where you may consider switching to the self-hosted version, is when you have added several directories under src/ that have individual containers and the size of all the docker builds in the CI pipeline comes up against the 10GB disk storage limit for Microsoft hosted pipelines (see this link for resource limitations of Microsoft hosted agents: https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations).
-In this case (or when other resource constraints are met) switching to a self-hosted agent pipeline may be an option and the template at .azuredevops/ado-ci-pipeline-self-hosted.yml includes additional steps to help manage space consumed by CI pipeline runs.
-The two versions are otherwise identitical in terms of building each docker container under src, running pytest within each of these containers and publishing test results and coverage information.
+Where you may consider switching to the self-hosted version, is when you have added several directories under `src` that have individual containers and the size of all the docker builds in the CI pipeline comes up against the 10GB disk storage limit for Microsoft hosted pipelines (see this link for resource limitations of Microsoft hosted agents: https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations).
+In this case (or when other resource constraints are met) switching to a self-hosted agent pipeline may be an option and the template at `.azuredevops/ado-ci-pipeline-self-hosted.yml` includes additional steps to help manage space consumed by CI pipeline runs.
+The two versions are otherwise identitical in terms of building each docker container under `src`, running pytest within each of these containers and publishing test results and coverage information.

 ### How to Configure Github Actions CI Pipeline